 File a Formal Complaint for Sexual Harassment in the Workplace

 If your employer has not responded to your complaint, has not remedied the situation or has retaliated against you due to your complaint, consider filing a formal complaint with the appropriate state or federal agency.
 If you are suffering from sexual harassment in the workplace in Los Angeles, you should file a complaint with the Department of Fair Employment and Housing (DFEH).

 You only have three years from the last time you were sexually harassed to file the complaint.
 It is important that you move quickly, so you do not miss the deadline to file.
 There are important rights that get implicated when you initiate a DFEH complaint.
 Therefore, it is advantageous to have an experienced sexual harassment lawyer guide you through the process and assist with filing the complaint.
 You can learn more about the sexual harassment complaint process on the DFEH website.

 You may have the option to file a civil lawsuit against the responsible party.
 However, you must first obtain a “Right to Sue” from DFEH.
 Depending on your unique situation, your sexual harassment lawyer may advise you to obtain an immediate Right to-Sue notice instead of permitting DFEH to investigate your claim.

 Discuss Your Situation With a Los Angeles Sexual Harassment Attorney From Our Firm

-If you are suffering from sexual harassment at work in Los Angeles, speaking with an employment law attorney at Yadegar, Minoofar & Soleymani LLP is recommended to address your concerns.
-Call our Los Angeles sexual harassment lawyers at (310) 919-0091 to discuss your situation, or contact us online.
+If you are suffering from sexual harassment at work talk to a Los Angeles employment law attorney at Yadegar, Minoofar & Soleymani LLP is recommended to address your concerns.
+Call our Los Angeles sexual harassment lawyers at (310) 499-0140 to discuss your situation, or contact us online.